-The decrease in interest expense for the three months ended March 31, 2022 compared to the same period of 2021 was primarily due to the reduction in the aggregate outstanding principal amount of our 2023 convertible senior notes.
-See Note 6 to the consolidated financial statements for further details.
+The decrease in interest expense for the three and nine months ended September 30, 2022 compared to the same periods of 2021 was primarily due to the reduction in the aggregate outstanding principal amount of our 2023 convertible senior notes.
+See Note 6 to the consolidated financial statements for further details

-The increase in interest income and other for the three months ended March 31, 2022 compared to the same period of 2021 was primarily due to an increase in foreign currency remeasurement gains.
+The increase in interest income and other for the three and nine months ended September 30, 2022 compared to the same periods of 2021 was primarily due to higher interest income on our marketable investments and an increase in foreign currency remeasurement gains.